 What exactly is a dive computer?
 Basically, dive computers are one of your lifelines when you’re deep under the surface of the water.
 There are many reasons why you should own a dive computer, one of them being that they help you get more out of the whole diving experience because you can log different metrics and information about each dive you participate in.
 This is handy for monitoring your progress in scuba diving.

-As well designed as they are to last a long time, you have to do your bit too in establishing a habit of properly taking care of your dive computer to ensure it works as well as it should, for as long as possible.
+As well designed as dive computers are to last a long time, you have to do your bit too in establishing a habit of properly taking care of your dive computer.
+This will ensure it works as well as it should, for as long as possible.

 In the following post, we will take a look then at some things you to do to ensure your dive computer is all ready for action when you are.

 If your dive computer passes the tests outlined above, you are now ready to set the basics.
 This includes setting the date, time, whether you want to use Celsius or Fahrenheit and meters or feet.
 Follow your dive watch or computers manufacturers manual in order to get your computer dive-ready,

-- Making sure you fully understand how the safety-stop function works on your particular dive computer model, one of the most important features of a dive computer.
+Making sure you fully understand how the safety-stop function works on your particular dive computer model, one of the most important features of a dive computer.
 While some have automatic settings, others allow you to program them yourself.

 Once you return to the surface and dry land after an exciting time exploring the watery deeps, there are things you should always make sure you do to keep your dive computer in good working condition.
 Including:

-- Pay especially close attention to the metal contacts, using mild detergent and a soft bristle toothbrush to remove any sunscreen, perspiration, salt or other matter that may have built up.
+Pay especially close attention to the metal contacts, using a mild detergent and a soft bristle toothbrush to remove any sunscreen, perspiration, salt or other matter that may have built up.

 Hopefully, we have shown just how easy it is to take care of that nice new dive computer you have.
-All that is involved in some simple and quick tasks, many of which take no more than a few minutes to complete, that give you the peace of mind that you can enjoy your diving experience without having to worry about whether or not your dive computer is going to break down when you are 50ft below the surface and can’t replace the battery or fiddle too much with the settings.
+All that is involved in some simple and quick tasks, many of which take no more than a few minutes to complete.